 What’s also quite a surprise is that the car doesn’t a have a powered roof.
 Instead, the owner has to remove a section of the roof by hand, before stowing it inside the car.

-We’ve yet to see what the Roadster looks like inside, but Tesla has said the two-plus-two car will be powered by a 200kWh battery and three electric motors.
-One motor works on the front wheels, while the other two work on the rears, making this a four-wheel drive car with, Tesla claims, a range of more than 600 miles.
+We’ve yet to see what the Roadster looks like inside, but Tesla has said the two-plus-two car will be powered by a three electric motors: one motor works on the front wheels, while the other two work on the rears, making this a four-wheel drive car with.

-The car is set to go into production in 2020, but Tesla is already taking orders in the US.
-Prices for the basic version start at around £151,000, with a limited-edition Founders Series model costing just under £40,000 more, and Tesla asking for a £34,000 deposit.
+The car is set to go into production in 2020, but the company is already taking orders in the US.
+Prices for the basic version start at around £151,000, with a limited-edition Founders Series model costing just under £40,000 more.